rebeccaksulisufi/ada-college/Psychology/Paper 1/Topic 1 - Social Influence/Explanations for conformity.md

-# Outline and evaluate normative and informational influence as explanations for conformity
+# Normative and informational influence as explanations for conformity

 ## A01